Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 ### Steps done
 1. Making VPC to section the subnet.
 Ensure to name it because if you have couple different VPC, it can be confusing.
 2. Once its done, create subnet (the option is on the left bar on the VPC).
-Choose the correct VPC and created 4 subnet (in the same region at the moment
+Choose the correct VPC and created 4 subnet with at least two different region.
+Choosing all four different region will not allow the database to be made.
+3. Made a database with the porject2_vpc that is made.
+Ensure to click on the *Additional Configuration* to choose name for the database.
+Not making a name will not create the database.
+It will be located around the bottom part and will be minimize.